 My Take on Paid Walking Apps

 You’re not going to get rich with any of these apps.
-But if you’re looking for a way to earn some rewards points for basically nothing, then their worth having on your phone.
+But if you’re looking for a way to earn some extra cash just for walking around, then they’re worth having on your phone.

 They’re also a nice idea if you’re trying to get fitter and increase your activity levels.
 They can be a great motivator to walk or exercise more!